 Copies and format

-One hard copy of the revised manuscript and one electronic copy (computer diskette or CD/DVD-ROM) should be submitted.
+One hard copy of the revised manuscript and one electronic copy (CD/DVD-ROM) should be submitted.
 If the article is submitted by email, the paper printout must be replaced by a PDF file.
 The printout and the electronic files must be identical in all respects.

 Ample margins of at least 2.5 cm (1 in.) are to be left on all edges of the page.
 All parts of the manuscript (abstract, text, notes, figure captions, tables, and list of works cited) must be double-spaced on one side only of standard-size paper (A4) and in a consistant font type and size.